jouellnyc/hiletgo_sdcard_reader/README.md

 ## What's New in v1.2.0

-### 🎉 Soft Reboot Issue RESOLVED (Huzzah)
+### 🎉 Improved SD Card Compatibility

-**The Problem:** After soft reboot (Ctrl+D), `storage.mount()` would hang on the Huzzah.
-The SD card stayed powered but the data channel broke during reinitialization.

-**The Solution:** Version 1.2.0 introduces a pre-validation sequence that acts as an SD card "warm-up":
+**The Enhancement:** Version 1.2.0 introduces a pre-validation sequence that improves SD card compatibility:

 1. **`_validate_sd_communication()`** - Reads block count, wakes up controller
 2. **`_read_mbr()`** - First data read, exercises the data path
 3. **`_test_multiblock_read()`** - Sequential read, verifies sustained communication
 4. **Then** `storage.mount()` - Card is now fully ready

-This sequence gives the SD card controller time to stabilize and clear any stale state from the previous session.
+This sequence gives SD card controllers time to stabilize and clear any stale state, which helps with:
+- Marginal/slower SD cards
+- Cards with complex controllers

-**Result:** ✅ Soft reboot now works 100% reliably on Huzzah!
+- Soft reboot scenarios on some boards

+**Note:** This does NOT fix fundamentally incompatible SD cards (like the Samsung card documented below).
+Those cards will fail regardless of warm-up sequence because their SPI implementation is broken.

 ### Other Improvements in v1.2.0